ThanosApostolou/thapo-site-public-data/data/projects/mnhmh2/mnhmh2.md

 ![](./mnhmh2_logo_100.png)

-Application implementing a web interface for managing and exporting tables and aggregated statements for the needs of the “General Material Management Office” of the 196 Α/Κ ΜΒΠ Army Unit.
+Application implementing a web interface for managing and exporting tables and aggregated statements for the needs of the "General Material Management Office" of the 196 Α/Κ ΜΒΠ Army Unit.

 ## Modules, Components and Technologies
 This project uses the following components: